eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-2.md

 };
 ```

-Now if you add and delete `SETUP_GAME` events in the Redux DevTools, you shouldn't see the cards change when you undo an old `SETUP_GAME` and if you undo the most recent `SETUP_GAME`, you should see the cards that used to be there!
+Now if you add and delete `SETUP_GAME` events in the Redux DevTools, you shouldn't see the cards change when you undo an old `SETUP_GAME` action.
+If you undo the most recent `SETUP_GAME`, you should see the cards that used to be there!

 This is a small example of how things can go wrong with Redux if your `reducer` function isn't pure or if you accidentally mutate state.
 It also shows how easy it is to accidentally introduce an impure function.